ratiw/vuetable-2-tutorial/doc/lesson-07.md

   //...
 ```

+`onPaginationData` is an event handler that we will create in the last step.

 #### # listen to `vuetable-pagination:change-page` event

 VuetablePagination emits only one event that is `vuetable-pagination:change-page`.
-This event will inform its parent component that the user has click on a pagination link and should cause the loading of the given page for display.
+This event will inform its parent component that the user has click on a pagination link and this should cause the loading of the given page for display.

-> Notice the event prefix here is `vuetable-pagination`.
+> Notice the event prefix here is `vuetable-pagination:`.
+If you've noticed, I'm trying to make a convention here.

 ```html
   // MyVuetable.vue

   //...
   <vuetable-pagination ref="pagination"
     @vuetable-pagination:change-page="onChangePage"